-CSOSA Office of • Provides technical advice or assistance to OADR as needed, and provides Human review of proposed agreements, as appropriate.
-Resources (OHR)/ PSA Office of Human Capital Management (OHCM) Office of • Receives all non-EEO-based workplace harassment, employee misconduct Professional and/or retaliation complaints.
-Responsibility Conducts administrative investigations in connection with reports of (OPR) alleged non-EEO-based workplace harassment or employee misconduct, which could lead to disciplinary actions, adverse actions, or referrals for criminal prosecution.
-CSOSA and PSA Provides training related to this policy as mandated for federal employees.
-Training and Career Development

-Reviews and approves all ADR settlement agreements.
+CSOSA Office of Human Resources (OHR)/ PSA Office of Human Capital Management (OHCM) Provides technical advice or assistance to OADR as needed, and provides review of proposed agreements, as appropriate.
+Office of Professional Responsibility (OPR) Receives all non-EEO-based workplace harassment, employee misconduct and/or retaliation complaints.
+Conducts administrative investigations in connection with reports of alleged non-EEO-based workplace harassment or employee misconduct, which could lead to disciplinary actions, adverse actions, or referrals for criminal prosecution.
+CSOSA and PSA Training and Career Development Provides training related to this policy as mandated for federal employees.
+CSOSA Director/ PSA Director Reviews and approves all ADR settlement agreements.